 The 236th session of the Eastern PA Annual Conference, May 20-22, will take place mostly online for a second consecutive year, after making history with that first-time format in 2020.
-The conference business session will again be held via a Zoom webinar, with pre-recorded reports and eBallot voting on Friday, May 21.
+The conference business session will again be held via a Zoom webinar on Friday, May 21.
+There wll be pre-recorded reports and voting conducted via Zoom Polls.
 Non-members will again be able to view the session livestreamed on the Conference’s Facebook page.

 This year’s session will include resolutions with legislative debate and amendments allowed.
 But the plan is to reduce the amount of session time given to debate and amendments by urging members to read resolutions once they are published and respond promptly with any questions and suggested revisions to resolution authors.

 All resolutions are due to the Conference Secretary, the Rev. Jacqueline Hines, by March 5.
 Any revisions the authors make to their initial resolutions, in response to questions and suggestions, will be due to the Conference Secretary by April 2.
 Perfected resolutions will be published by April 13.
 The Conference Commission on Sessions made these and other decisions to ensure efficiency and fairness at its Jan.
 12 meeting.